neuropoly/totalspineseg/generate-labels-guides/generate_sacrum_masks.md

 CUDA_VISIBLE_DEVICES=<GPU_ID> nnUNetv2_train 300 3d_fullres 0
 ```

-## Run nnUNetV2 inference on whole-spine and spider dataset
+## V - Run nnUNetV2 inference on whole-spine and spider dataset

 To run nnUNetV2's inference, keep the largest component and store the data according to BIDS standard, the script `run/gen_sacrum_seg_BIDS_from_config.sh` was used with the config file `src/totalsegmri/resources/configs/test_sacrum.json`.